Misfits-Rebels-Outcasts/rustwasm-charts/donutchart/example/readme.md

-# Doughnut Chart / Conut Chart Prototype Example
+# Donut Chart / Doughnut Chart Prototype Example

 This is a SVG doughtnut/donut chart example/prototype built with Rust WebAssembly.
 It uses wasm-bindgen and web-sys.
 The code is layout in a single function in an easy to understand manner.
 The aim is to use this example as a basis to build a full-fledge Rust WebAssembly donut chart web component.